Skip to Content

 Understanding FMLA Violations: What Can You Use FMLA For?

-If you are FMLA eligible, you can take up to 12 weeks of leave in any 12-month period for a variety of reasons including:
+If you are FMLA eligible, you can take up to 12 weeks of leave in any 12-month period for a variety of reasons, including:

-This includes:
+• This includes:

 • Conditions that incapacitate you or a family member for more than three consecutive days and require ongoing treatment

-• Chronic conditions that leave you or a family member incapacitated require treatment at least twice a year
+• Chronic conditions that leave you or a family member incapacitated and require treatment at least twice a year

 • Pregnancy

-Birth of a child: You may be permitted to take FMLA leave for the birth of a child to bond with a newborn.
+• Birth of a child: You may be permitted to take FMLA leave for the birth of a child to bond with a newborn.
 In addition, if you are about to adopt or foster, you may take time to bond with the new addition to your family.
 Men and women have the same right to take FMLA leave to bond with their children.
-It must be taken within one year of the child’s birth.
+This leave must be taken within one year of the child’s birth.

 Identifying an FMLA Claim Against Your Employer